Topics

 Once a woman has not had periods for over a year, she has formally entered menopause.

-The symptoms of perimenopause can vary amongst women and can range from mild to severe.
 Some women may experience only a few symptoms, while others may experience a wide range of symptoms.
-Here are some common ones:
+You may be experiencing perimenopause if you notice:

 When Should I See a Doctor?